-Driven by unfounded ‘Sharpiegate’ rumor, pro-Trump protesters mass outside Arizona vote-counting center
+Driven by unfounded ‘SharpieGate’ rumor, pro-Trump protesters mass outside Arizona vote-counting center

-Many of the protesters were galvanized by an unfounded claim that swaths of pro-Trump ballots had been disqualified because voters used Sharpies to mark their choices.
-Rep. Paul A. Gosar (R-Ariz.) tweeted about the rumor Wednesday morning, and later showed up to speak at the protest.
+Many of the protesters were galvanized by an unfounded claim that swaths of pro-Trump ballots had been disqualified because voters used Sharpies to mark their choices, a rumor some dubbed “SharpieGate.”
+(The claim shouldn’t be confused with a previously declared “Sharpiegate” over Trump’s use of a hurricane map altered by a marker.)
+Rep. Paul A. Gosar (R-Ariz.) tweeted about the rumor Wednesday morning and later showed up to speak at the protest.

 In fact, ballots marked with Sharpies are counted, the Maricopa County Board of Supervisors said in a statement.
 The local elections department supplied some voters with Sharpies because the ink dries quickly.

-Despite fears that the protest might delay counting, the board continued reporting new returns early on Thursday morning.
+Despite fears that the protest might delay counting, the board continued reporting returns early on Thursday morning.
 With about 86 percent of ballots counted, Biden led Trump by more than 68,000 votes.
 Although Fox News and the Associated Press called the race in the Democrat’s favor, the president’s campaign has not given up hope that about 300,000 remaining ballots might shift the tides.
 The Washington Post has not yet projected a winner in Arizona.

-Unlike the ongoing counts in states like Wisconsin, Michigan and Pennsylvania, where mail-in ballots are heavily weighted in Biden’s favor and updated vote counts have consistently chipped away at early Trump leads, Arizona’s uncounted ballots have been slowly shrinking the Democrat’s advantage.
+Unlike the mail-in ballots still being counted in Pennsylvania, which are heavily weighted in Biden’s favor and where updated vote counts have consistently chipped away at early Trump leads, Arizona’s ballots have been slowly shrinking the Democrat’s advantage.
 But many projections still forecast the state will be blue in the end, which set Trump and his supporters on edge Wednesday.

 Protests broke out in other cities on Wednesday as well, including Detroit, where Republican election challengers shouted “Stop the count!” and demanded access to the room where votes were being counted, though Democratic and nonpartisan election challengers were also barred from the room.
-Two dueling crowds also faced off at the Clark County Elections Department in Nevada, as poll workers were still recording election results in the state, where Biden’s advantage appears to be even smaller than in Arizona.
+Two dueling crowds also faced off at the Clark County Elections Department in Nevada, where Biden’s advantage appears to be even smaller than in Arizona.

-The protests, for some observers, recalled the so-called “Brooks Brothers riot” in Miami during the 2000 presidential election recount in Florida.
+The protests, for some observers, recalled the “Brooks Brothers riot” in Miami during the 2000 presidential election recount in Florida.
 In that case, scores of angry, well-dressed Republican operatives stormed an election building in Miami, where a manual recount of a contested batch of ballots was taking place, managing to halt the new vote tally.

-But the election officials on duty Wednesday in Michigan, Nevada and Arizona did not pause the poll workers’ vote counts, even as protesters angrily shouted at them through walls.
+But the election officials on duty Wednesday in Arizona did not pause the poll workers’ vote counts, even as protesters angrily shouted at them through walls.

 Police escorted Maricopa County election workers to their cars late Wednesday night as protesters chanted and rallied for hours outside.
 Several members of the crowd openly carried firearms.